ConvLab/ConvLab-3/README.md

 ## Installation

-You can install ConvLab-3 in the following ways according to your need.
+You can install ConvLab-3 in one of the following ways according to your need.
 Higher versions of `torch` and `transformers` may also work.

 ### Git clone and pip install in development mode (Recommend)